 I've debated hanging a staghorn fern in my apartment for years.
 But with prices ranging from $85 to $150 for a mounted fern, I was afraid I'd get sick of the thing—unless I killed it first.

-This week's story on Paiko in Honolulu revived my interest in the houseplant with a cartoonish resemblance to a taxidermied deer head (minus, gratefully, the beady eyes and black nose).
-I decided to conquer my fears and learn to mount one myself.
+But our recent post on Paiko in Honolulu revived my interest in the houseplant with a cartoonish resemblance to a taxidermied deer (minus, gratefully, the beady eyes and black nose).
+I decided to conquer my fears and mount one myself.

-Several trips to local garden shops later (to say nothing of late-night wooden crate disassembly), I came up with a system that seems to be near foolproof.
+Several trips to local garden shops later (to say nothing of late-night wooden crate disassembly), I came up with a foolproof system.
 Here's a tutorial:

-- A wooden board (I insisted on using the weathered end of a beaten up fruit crate, but any piece of flat wood will do)
+- A wooden board (I used part of an old fruit crate, but any piece of flat wood will do)